Flesh and the Devil (1926) Director: Clarence Brown

 Flesh and the Devil is one of the great MGM Greta Garbo films, based on a novel called the Undying Past by Hermann Sudermann.

-Amazingly, throughout the film the roman between Leo and Felicitas was not faked, because Greta Garbo and John Gilbert had spawned a romance.
+Amazingly, throughout the film the romance between Leo and Felicitas was not faked, because Greta Garbo and John Gilbert fell in love behind the scenes.

 The film begins like a light-hearted comedy, but quickly becomes a heavy romantic film.
 It is a long film but includes beautiful scenery of rural Germany and German castles, but the film is ultimately made relevant by Greta Garbo.